This post was originally written by Nathan Resnick, CEO of Sourcify in August 2017 and since has been updated for accuracy and readability.

-For the most part, warehouses that are setup internationally will be located in global trade centers like Hong Kong, Los Angeles, and Houston.
+For the most part, warehouses that are setup internationally will be located in global trade hubs like Hong Kong, Los Angeles, and Houston.
 No matter where your headquarters and manufacturing are located, strategically placed warehouses let you easily cross borders throughout Asia, Europe, and North America.

 The hard part in setup revolves around finding a good partner and picking the right location.

-Costs Associated with Warehouses and Fulfillment
+Costs associated with warehouses and fulfillment

-Policies and Procedures to Consider
+Policies and procedures to consider

-- Organizational specific warehouse management policy and procedures guideline
+- Management policy and procedures guideline

 - Health and safety measurement